Keeping OTT Content Secure: Tokens and DRM

 Let's dig a little bit deeper and look at how a DRM system works behind the scenes in the context of the Web.

-We can divide this process into three steps: encryption, licensing and decryption, as seen in the image below.
+We can divide this process into three steps: encryption, licensing, and decryption.

-In the second step, the user requests access to the content by making a request to the server.
-If the user has permission to do so, it receives the encrypted content stored in the Server/CDN.
+In the second step, the user requests access to the content by contacting the server.
+If the user is authorized, it receives the encrypted content stored on the server or CDN.
 Then, the EME API comes into play, allowing the client to securely interact with the licensing server, obtain the decryption key associated with the content, and deliver it to the Content Decryption Module.

-And here we have the third and final step — in the closed-source Content Decryption Module (which is sandboxed and protected with anti-debugging and anti-tampering techniques), the content is decrypted and ready to be delivered to the end-user.
+And here we have the third and final step.
+In the closed-source Content Decryption Module (sandboxed and protected with anti-debugging and anti-tampering techniques), the content is decrypted and ready to be delivered to the end-user.

 Although this explanation is very high-level, it sheds some light on the complexity of DRM systems and why they are such a widely employed anti-piracy solution.
 Every step of the way is secured to the highest degree so that, in the end, breaking the DRM system becomes a near-impossible task.

 It may seem that our story is about to draw to a close, but this is not the end of it.
 If it were, piracy wouldn’t be such a gigantic (and growing) business problem.
-And so, in our next post, we will answer one very simple question: why is DRM not enough?
+And so, in our next post, we will answer one question: why isn't DRM enough?

 For an in-depth analysis of this topic of security in OTT media delivery, read our free white paper.